-Not only do we make it into Canada (in considerable numbers now), but these days we also go to Malaysia, New Guinea, New Zealand, CoCos Island (Land of and Robinson Crusoe) Russia!!
+Not only do we make it into Canada (in considerable numbers now), but these days we also go to Malaysia, New Guinea, New Zealand, CoCos Island (Land of Robinson Crusoe) and now Russia!!

 We welcome our Russian readers and look forward to seeing them participate in this magazine in the near future!